 Composition of the Internal Audit Unit

 CSRC’s internal audit is an independent unit directly under the Board of Directors.
-In addition to reporting to the Board of Directors, it reports to the Chairperson and to the Audit Committee quarterly or when necessary.
+In addition to reporting to the Board of Directors, it reports to the Chairman and to the Audit Committee quarterly or when necessary.
 The auditors are all full-time personnel, including one audit supervisor and one auditor.
 All are qualified as a Certified Internal Auditor.
 Appointment and removal of internal auditors is done according to relevant laws and regulations and approved by the Audit Committee and submitted for resolution of the Board of Directors.

 The evaluation and salary remuneration of internal auditors are regularly evaluated in accordance with the Measures for Appointment, Removal, Evaluation, and Salary and Remuneration of Internal Auditors, the Performance Management Measures, and the Salary Measures approved by the Company's Board of Directors on May 11, 2021.
 The Audit Supervisor shall sign and report to the Chairman of the Board for approval.